rajashekarcs2023/rajashekarcs2023/README.md

 ### In the past,

-- worked with Amazon as a 🧑‍💻 Software Engineer at Amazon Prime, developing a full-stack feature for 100k+ Customer Service Agents across 32+ countries
+- worked with Global Energy Consulting Engineers as a 🧑‍💻 Software Engineer, developing a enterprise grade web applications
-- worked at Citi India as an application developer to automate oil & gas scripts with Python and built a full-stack web application
+- worked at Citi India as an Application Developer,where I worked on spring boot applications
+- worked at International Institute of Information Technology as Machine Learning Research Intern

 ---